zmahfuz0613/js-functions-and-scope/readme.md

 ### Functions

-- Describe what a JavaScript function is
-- Recognize the parts of a function
-- Write a function in JavaScript using a declaration and an expression
 - State the difference between a function's output and side effects
 - Differentiate between referencing and invoking a function
 - Define hoisting